MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ## Permissions

 - In order to use Git integration, your organization's administrator must [enable it](../../admin/git-integration-admin-settings.md) by your organization's administrator.
-- If the workspace and repo are in two different regions, the tenant admin must [enable cross-geo export](../../admin/git-integration-admin-settings.md#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
+- If the workspace and *Azure* repo are in two different regions, the tenant admin must [enable cross-geo export](../../admin/git-integration-admin-settings.md#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
+This doesn't apply to GitHub.
 - The actions you can take on a workspace depend on the [permissions](#azure-devops-permissions) you have in both the workspace and Azure DevOps.

 ### Azure DevOps permissions